RedHive (HIV3) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RedHive Historical Price

-According to the latest data gathered on RedHive live price page, the current price of RedHive is 0.00542706USD.
-The circulating supply of RedHive(HIV3) is 100.00M HIV3 , giving it a market capitalization of $542.71K.
+According to the latest data gathered on RedHive live price page, the current price of RedHive is 0.00485769USD.
+The circulating supply of RedHive(HIV3) is 100.00M HIV3 , giving it a market capitalization of $485.50K.

 In the past month, RedHive has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that HIV3 could witness further price changes in the near future.